 TPS 0012 Modern And Postmodern Theatre.
 This discussion-based course examines dramatic literature and its theatrical performance from the explosion of "-isms" at the beginning of the twentieth century, through the innovations heralding the beginning of the twenty-first.
 Modern societies and ways of thinking have undergone radical transformations during this period, as have dramatic and theatrical expression.
 We will journey through this era of change through the close examination of approximately twenty plays, related critical readings, films of plays, class presentations, and lively discussions.

 TPS 0014 The American Musical: Radical Acts and Adaptations.
-Exploration of the American musical, most notably the “Broadway musical,” from the early 20th century to the present.
+(Cross-listed w/ TPS 114 and MUS 20) Exploration of the American musical, most notably the “Broadway musical,” from the early 20th century to the present.
 Examination of musicals as products of their cultural moments, revealing American attitudes about race, gender, class, and ethnicity.
 Consideration of the established narratives, limited binaries, and systemic whiteness the American musical has traditionally embodied.
 Focus on innovative, even revolutionary, musicals and how they have evolved through adaptation and revival.
 Discussion of the musical as a global phenomenon and the impact of changing media technologies including social media on this dynamic, increasingly intercultural form.
 No prerequisite.
 Lower level of dual level course.

-TPS 0016 Latino Theatre And Film.
+TPS 0016 Latinx Theatre And Film.
 (Cross-listed w/ FMS 83 and LST 51) An introduction to Latino theatre, film, and performance as a potent creative and political force in the United States.
 Representative works by Latino playwrights, performance artists, and filmmakers will be discussed in light of issues such as labor and immigration, gender and sexuality, generation gaps in Latino culture, hybridized identities, interculturalism, and the United States' relationship with Latin American nations.
-May be taken at the 100 level with consent.

 TPS 0017 Latin American Theatre And Film.
 A study of the intersection of theatre with politics, culture, and history at crucial moments in twentieth and twenty-first century Latin America.
 Class discussion organized around issues of nation building, immigration, memory, and globalization.
 Analysis of play scripts, performances, and critical theory to investigate how theatre creates and represents social and political transformation, civic responsibility, accountability through the act of witnessing performance, and analysis of major innovations in Latin American theatre and performance.
 (May be taken at 100 level with consent.)